vishalh21/Dimensionality-s-Blessing/README.md

   - Clustering results for different methods will be saved in respective folders as `{method}_clustering_results` for the `Samples/`.

 4. Other details
-  - `cluster.py` contains the distribution based clustering algorithm and `clustering_algos.py` contains other clustering alsorithms for comparision.
+  - `cluster.py` contains the distribution based clustering algorithm, `new_cluster.py` contains FLD based distribution clustering method and `clustering_algos.py` contains other clustering algorithms for comparision.
   - `extract_featues.py` is used for extracting features from the images using `ResNetFeatureExtractor`.
   - `evaluate.py` is used evaluation of the clustering algorithms using different methods and comparing them.
   - `save_clusters.py` is used for saving the clusters locally for the sample datset.